 There will be both scheduled and unscheduled (on-demand) transportation.
 The scheduled transportation is limited and is designed to provide general transportation in the mornings and evenings from and to specific locations for groups of individuals that are homeless, as listed later in this section.
-As the new vehicles are brought online, DHS will monitor transportation services closely.
-If changes to transportation routes or schedules are required, DHS will ensure all shelters received updated schedules, and the most current schedules will always be available on the DHS and ICH websites.
+As in past years, DHS will monitor transportation services closely.
+If changes to transportation routes or schedules are required for any reason, DHS will ensure all shelters receive updated schedules, and the most current schedules will always be available on the DHS and ICH websites.